Howard Kurtz: Personal life

-Kurtz married Sheri Annis in May 2003.
-Annis, a media consultant and political commentator, served as campaign spokesperson for Republican California Gov. Arnold Schwarzenegger and has worked on various conservative political initiatives, including California's Proposition 227 and Proposition 209.
+Kurtz married media consultant Sheri Annis in May 2003.
+Kurtz married journalist Lauren Ashburn in 2020.

 Kurtz has publicly declined to state his political affiliation.
 As a high-profile media critic and analyst, Kurtz's political leanings and multiple employers and possible biases have been discussed by fellow media critics and pundits.
 Both liberal and conservative viewpoints have been observed in his writing.